-Travellers to the Central Otago region often either stay in Wanaka or Queenstown.
+Travellers to the Central Otago region often ask themselves: shall I stay in Queenstown or Wanaka?
 The distance between Wanaka and Queenstown is only about 67 kms (40 miles) or 1 hours drive via Cardrona Road.
 However they both offer a different experience to the other and that’s handy to know in advance!
 View a sample itineraries with Queenstown or Wanaka included.

 Staying in Wanaka:

 If you’re travelling via the West Coast, you’ll reach Wanaka first.
 The Wanaka village is located beside a pristine lake with the same name – Lake Wanaka.
 The rolling tussock grass hills give a sense of space and a great relaxation vibe.
 Wanaka is a prime holiday destination for New Zealanders heading south and some families choose to have their holiday homes here.

 What to do in Wanaka

 Ok, I’ve already mentioned the lake, but water sports are also a big drawcard.
 The region offers a wide range of walks and mountain biking, either along the lake or in the nearby Mt.
 Aspiring National Park.
 Highly recommended are Wanaka River Safaris and Eco Wanaka Tours.
 For food and wine lovers, visiting the area’s picturesque boutique vineyards is a must-do experience.
 Generally a stay in Wanaka is more nature focused, with significantly less visitors than Queenstown.

 Queenstown is the “tourism capital” of New Zealand and only about 50 minutes drive Wanaka.
 And like Wanaka, it’s also located on a beautiful lake – Lake Wakatipu.